swaroop325/cnvitals-react-native/README.md

-# Carenow-CarePlixVitals REACT-NATIVE SDK
+# Carenow-CarePlixVitals React-Native SDK

 Although this Cordova plugin is public, you'll need a license for the [CNVitals SDK](http://www.carenowvitals.com/) in order to use it.
 If you have a license you'll need to clone this repository and replace the library/framework files with the ones you received from CarePlix Team.

 ## Installation

-To install the plugin to your React Native project use the Cordova CLI Tool:
+To install the plugin to your React Native project use the CLI Tool:

 ```
 #!bash
-$ cordova plugin add cordova-plugin-cnvitals
+$ npm i react-native-cnvitals-react-native
 ```

 #### Full example